Nags Head North Carolina Ultimate Visitors Guide

-Are there lifeguards in Nags Head to save me in the event something bad happens?
+Are there lifeguards in Nags Head to save me in the event something terrible happens?

-Yes, Nags Head has a team of highly-talented men and women who work in their ocean rescue department.
-Many of the public beach accesses have a lifeguard on duty that hangs out in the area where you first walk out.
-There are also lifeguards that patrol the beaches on ATVs during the daytime.
+Yes, Nags Head has a team of highly talented men and women who work in their ocean rescue department.
+In addition, many of the public beach accesses have a lifeguard on duty that hangs out in the area where you first walk out.
+Some lifeguards patrol the beaches on ATVs during the daytime.

 Can I go swimming in the ocean at night?

 You can, but you really shouldn’t.
-It is very dangerous to go swimming in the ocean at night as its dark and hard to see the shoreline.
-Please heed this advice, only go out into the ocean during daylight hours!
+It is hazardous to swim in the ocean at night as it’s dark and complex to see the shoreline.
+So please heed this advice, only go out into the sea during daylight hours!

 Can I drive my 4-wheel-drive vehicle on the beach?